Free Spiritual Pathways Quiz Online How to Create Guiding Principles

 To me, ethics, not dogma, means relying on my internal compass to guide my decisions.
 I am a proponent of the pre-Abrahamic philosophy found in ancient cultures.
 These are Truth, Justice, Harmony, Balance, Order, Propriety, and Reciprocity.
 I reject the patriarchal, misogynistic, antiquated code of the Babylonian Hammabri found in the text known as the Bible.

-Respect, not worship, to me, means honoring everyone regardless of their beliefs.
-I respect those who believe in imaginary friends and enemies.
-That is, as long as they do not impose their beliefs on others or try to make laws based on religious beliefs.
+To me, respect, not worship, means honoring everyone regardless of their beliefs.
+I respect those who believe in imaginary friends and enemies, as long as they do not impose their beliefs on others or try to make laws based on religious beliefs.

 Conclusion